 - Confirmed Booking: Can refer to either, but often means a fully paid ticket in airline systems.

 The main advantage of a dummy ticket is that it fulfills embassy rules without risking large upfront costs—especially when your travel plans aren’t yet set in stone.
+This flexibility is further supported by unlimited date changes at no extra cost and no cancellation fees.

 Case in point: Sarah, a traveler from the Philippines, was applying for a Canadian visitor visa.
 Unsure about her exact travel dates, she opted for a dummy ticket.
 The embassy approved her visa, and she later bought a real ticket that matched her finalized itinerary—saving her $450 she would have lost if she’d booked too early.